newtheatre/website/_content/technical.md

 #### Power

 - 63/3 and 32/1 supply in SR wing
 - 64 IWB circuits in grid; 8 ground circuits, all with 15A sockets.
+6 hard-powered channels in the patch bay.
 - RCD-protected 13A sockets: both wings and USR.
-- 48 dimmed channels and 6 hard-powered channels, all fused at 10A.

 </div>
 </div>